StarbeamOne/blog.starbeam.one/content/article/2024/04/April-2024-Status-Update.md

 draft: false
 ---

 It's the first week of the month here at starbeam.one.
-This means the latest monthly update. ✨🚀
+This means the latest monthly status update. ✨🚀

 ### v1.1 Released